These UK Shared Prosperity Fund projects in Edinburgh are under the People and Skills theme.

 It has two main elements:

-Apex help those with a history of offending or at risk of offending to progress into training and work.
+Apex helps those with a history of offending or at risk of offending to progress into training and work.

-Apex will deliver a new sector-based skills academy called Strides, targeting sectors that are experiencing recruitment challenges.
+Apex delivers a new sector-based skills academy called Strides, targeting sectors that are experiencing recruitment challenges.

 Individuals get one-to-one support, life and career skills, and access to training and sector-based placements.

-The project will also engage with employers to understand their needs and skills gaps.
+The project also engages with employers to understand their needs and skills gaps.

 Making Work Work supports women returning to the labour market.
 The programme connects women and offers opportunities to learn, collaborate, create, catalyse change and make work work.

 Volunteering opportunities for women to support those affected by sexual violence.
-Volunteers will develop transferable trauma-informed skills and knowledge.
-Each person will take part in a bespoke rape crisis training program and complete a supervised long-term placement at ERCC.
+Volunteers develop transferable trauma-informed skills and knowledge.
+Each person takes part in a bespoke rape crisis training program and complete a supervised long-term placement at ERCC.

 Works4Women is an employability programme that supports women who have experienced domestic abuse.
 It is run by Edinburgh Women’s Aid in partnership with Shakti Women’s Aid (which serves women in the minority ethnic community).
 The UK Shared Prosperity Fund funds the continuation and expansion of the service.

-The All in Edinburgh consortium will deliver a supported employment model increasing jobs and supports the retention of jobs for those clients furthest removed from the labour market.
+The All in Edinburgh consortium delivers a supported employment model increasing jobs and supports the retention of jobs for those clients furthest removed from the labour market.

-NKS will empower South Asians through building capacity and resilience and by using a person-centred and bespoke approach where people can develop their skills to improve their life chances.
+NKS empowers South Asians through building capacity and resilience and by using a person-centred and bespoke approach where people can develop their skills to improve their life chances.

 Examples of activities include digital skills, confidence building and welfare rights advocacy with bi-lingual support.